tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

         - Java: **javax.crypto** and **java.security**

 .. warning::
-    The generated private key should be kept only on the mobile device and stored securely.
+    The generated ECDSA private key should be kept only on the mobile device and stored securely.

 Step 2: Register mobile device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Only mobiles registered in Tedee Cloud can establish secure Bluetooth connections with Tedee devices.
+For those mobiles, Tedee Cloud is generating access certificates.

-When the auth key pair is generated on the mobile device, then device can be registered in Tedee Cloud.
-If you are integrating external device operating system flag should be set to 3.
+When the auth key pair is generated on the mobile device, then it can be registered in Tedee Cloud.
+If you are integrating an external device operating system flag should be set to 3.

+To register new mobile use `Register mobile <../endpoints/mobile/register.html>`_ endpoint.

 **Sample request**